lilserf/botc-icons/README.md

 - Dog by Co-Effect Creative from the Noun Project
 - quill by adekuncoro from the Noun Project
 - newsboy cap by parkjisun from the Noun Project
+- Rosary by Ben Davis from the Noun Project
+- Saint Heart by Andrejs Kirma from the Noun Project